aidnce/aidnce/README.md

 - 👋 Hi, I’m @aidnce
-- 👀 I’m interested in: bikes
+- 👀 I’m interested in:
-- 🌱 I’m currently learning: code
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on: nothing
+- 💞️ I’m looking to collaborate on:
-- 📫 How to reach me: you dont
+- 📫 How to reach me:
-- 😄 Pronouns: he/him
+- 😄 Pronouns:
-- ⚡ Fun fact: i play roblox
+- ⚡ Fun fact:

 <!---
 aidnce/aidnce is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.